Bot Management Tools

 – Bot Score Insights: Integration with SIEM tools for enhanced visibility into bot activities.

-– Comprehensive Protection: A multi-layered approach to safeguard against various types of bot threats.
+– Comprehensive Protection: A multi-layered approach to safeguard against bot threats.

 3. Radware Bot Manager